PSAE's Graduate Fellowship Program

 The PSAE Graduate Fellow will play an active role in the planning, coordination, and implementation of arts education programs across the organization.
 Responsibilities include:

-- Supporting the planning and delivery of PSAE’s signature programs, including the annual arts integration conference, professional development institutes, and targeted training sessions.
+- Supporting the planning and delivery of PSAE’s signature programs, including the annual arts integration conference, professional development institutes (specifically the Joint Arts Administrators Institute), and targeted training sessions.

 - Assisting with event logistics, scheduling, and communication for statewide programs that serve arts educators, teaching artists, and administrators.